Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Final Grade: A+

 I love this game, it is one of my favorite games that I’ve played in a while.
-The story is wonderful, the gameplay is fun.
+The story is wonderful and the gameplay is fun.
 It’s not a perfect game, it’s hampered by wonky camera angles and physics puzzles that can be very frustrating.

-Team Ico, now known as GenDesign delivered a wonderful game for fans of their previous games, and even though they are not officially known as Team Ico, they still gave me an amazing experience that made me very happy by the time the words, “The End” showed up on screen.
+Team Ico, now known as GenDesign, delivered a wonderful game for fans of their previous games, and even though they are not officially known as Team Ico, they still gave me an amazing experience that made me very happy by the time the words “The End” showed up on the screen.

 So I just want to thank Fumito Ueda and GenDesign for making this game, and making it a wonderful experience.
 From the bottom of my heart, I say thank you so much!